🔒 Everything Encrypted, Always

 🔑 The Big Idea

-Your password never leaves your device
+Your data is locked before it leaves your device

 🛡️